 Problem / thesis The critical path coordinates and supports construction planning and execution, and defines the prioritisation and interdependence of tasks.
 The resulting build program establishes a timeline, informed by the production modes, plans and management practices.
 New building production systems and planning arrangements have only partially resulted in achieving the construction phase productivity gains and performance improvements promised by their introduction.
-This project will examine the roadblocks to the effective impact on transforming construction programs, to establish the context and conditions of future project timelines.
-List of partners:
+Outcomes This project examined the roadblocks to effective impact on transforming construction programs, and established the context and conditions of future project timelines.
+Project Outcomes: https://building4pointzero.org/projects/critical- path-impact-through-productisation/ List of partners: